This post may contain affiliate links.

 Loaded with juicy blueberries and topped with a bright, sweet glaze, this quick bread recipe is a welcome treat any time it’s served.
 Blueberry Bread with Lemon Glaze makes a great grab-and-go breakfast and is perfect to serve with coffee for an afternoon snack or as dessert.

 I absolutely adore any baked goods that have fruit in them.
-I’m a total sucker for anything with strawberries, apples, peaches, and of course, blueberries.
-Then, when you add in a pop of citrus, well, you’ve got a life-long friend in me!
+I’m a total sucker for anything with strawberries, apples, peaches, and blueberries.
+Then, when you add in a pop of citrus, well, you’ve got a lifelong friend in me!

 Over the weekend, I made Blueberry Bread with Lemon Glaze.
 I served it for brunch after church with scrambled eggs, bacon, and coffee.
-Rob and I both loved it, and I did get a kick out of his comment, “is this bread or is this cake?”
+Rob and I both loved it, and I got a kick out of his comment, “Is this bread or is this cake?”
 My response was, “I think it’s both!”

 What Makes This Recipe So Special?